Karina Gould: Personal life

-Gould married her husband, Alberto Gerones, in 2011.
-She gave birth to her first child Oliver on March 8, 2018, making her the first sitting federal Cabinet minister to give birth while in office.
-Her breastfeeding her then three-month-old son during question period in the House of Commons attracted media attention during June 2018.
+Gould married her husband, Alberto Gerones, in 2010.
+She gave birth to her first child, a son, on March 8, 2018; this made her the first sitting federal Cabinet minister to give birth while in office and the first Cabinet minister to take maternity leave.
+Her breastfeeding her then-three-month-old son during question period in the House of Commons attracted media attention during June 2018.
+The family welcomed a second child, a daughter, on January 23, 2024.